girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/Loops/README.md

 - While loop
 - do-while loop

+aditionally
+- for each method
+- every method

 You can learn about each loop by reading about them using the different files in this directory